jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

     type Printer = (int -> string -> string) -> string
 {% endhighlight %}

 In other words, a printer is a *black-box* that when applied to a function from an indentation level and a string to string, returns a pretty-printed structure.
 All the information of what to output is captured within the closure of the function.
-The fact that it's opaque, i.e. it's not possible to peek inside a printer to find out how it was constructed, makes it fall into the category of shallow embeddings.
+The fact that it's opaque, i.e. it is not possible to peek inside a printer to find out how it was constructed, places it in the category of *shallow embeddings*.

 Let's see if the type is sufficient for implementing the interface.
 Starting with `run`: